 Quick and easy oven roasted paneer tacos!
-The Indian cheese paneer makes for an amazing meatless taco filling, roasting beautifully in the oven in a BBQ taco glaze, then topped with an avocado mango salsa.
+The Indian cheese paneer makes for an amazing meatless taco filling, roasting beautifully in the oven in a smoky sticky sauce, then topped with an avocado mango salsa.
 This delicious and unusual fusion meal comes together in just 30 minutes.

 Paneer tacos!
 Who’d have thought of such a thing?